rackerlabs/docs-developer-blog/_posts/2018-05-31-intro-to-agent-gold.markdown

     - General
 ---

-The Agent Gold Image is a fairly new feature of Oracle&reg; Enterprise Manager (OEM) that simplifies how you manage hosts and targets.
-This post provides an overview of Agent Gold Images and walks you through the process of using one to install an agent.
+Agent Gold Image is a recent feature of Oracle&reg; Enterprise Manager (OEM) that simplifies how you manage hosts and targets.
+This blog post provides an overview of Agent Gold Images and walks you through the process of using one to install an agent.

 <!-- more -->

 ### Introduction

-Oracle Management Agent (Management Agent) is an integral software component that manages hosts and their targets.
+Oracle Management Agent (Management Agent) is a software component that manages hosts and their targets.
 It's a part of OEM that's deployed on every monitored host.
-In this post we introduce a relatively new
-feature: the Agent Gold Image.
+In this blog post, we introduce the Agent Gold Image.
 Introduced with OEM 13c, Agent Gold Image offers impressive functionality that you can use to improve efficiency.

 ### What are Agent Gold Images?

-Before diving into the details let’s start with what Agent Gold Images are and what they can do for you.
+Before diving into the details, let’s start with what Agent Gold Images are and what they can do for you.

 You can use Agent Gold Images to mass deploy and upgrade the management agents in your environment.
-Prior to Agent Gold Images, upgrade and patching agents were time-consuming, which meant that organizations preferred not to patch agents.
+Prior to Agent Gold Images, upgrading and patching agents were time-consuming, which meant that organizations preferred not to patch agents.
 Thanks to the introduction of Agent Gold Images in OEM 13c, upgrades and patching are now much easier.
 For example, you can apply multiple patches to multiple agents in a single downtime.
-Gold Images enables you to manage a large number of Management Agents that have identical Management Agent software, plug-ins, and patches.
+Agent Gold Images enables you to manage a large number of Management Agents that have identical Management Agent software, plug-ins, and patches.

 The following screen capture illustrates the agent life cycle with Agent Gold